Heat Fleet lists hundreds of local oil company deals, so you can get the best heating oil delivery prices in Boston

 |---|---|

-178 Boston Number Two Heating Oil Companies Serving The Community
+178 Boston Number Two Heating Oil Companies You Can Bank On

-With 582,115,837.988 gallons of heating oil delivered to Boston families during this past winter, the Boston community depends on its 178 oil companies when temperatures dip.
-Oil delivery is a two step process: First, an oil truck picks up oil at the nearest bulk fuel terminal (also known as a “rack”).
+With 582,115,837.988 gallons of number two heating oil delivered to Boston homeowners last winter, the Boston community depends on its 178 oil companies when temperatures dip.
+Oil delivery can be summed up in two steps: First, an oil truck picks up oil at the nearest bulk fuel terminal (also known as a “rack”).
 In the case of Boston, two of the closest terminals are Sprague W in Springfield, MA and Buckeye in Springfield, MA.
-Then, the truck delivers the number two heating oil to homes and businesses throughout Boston and the surrounding vicinity.
+Then, the truck delivers the number two heating oil to residences and companies throughout Boston and the surrounding area.

 Boston Heating Oil Prices FAQs